WindJammer6/18.-Deployed-Streamlit-Python-and-Firebase-Web-Application-Project-for-a-Karaoke-Event/README.md

 textColor = '#ffffff'  # Set your desired text color font = 'sans-serif'  # Set your desired font
 ```
-This is an optional folder/file, in accordance to the deployment of Streamlit (Python Framework) Web Application documentation: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit), which allows you to set customised configurations or themings to the deployed Streamlit (Python Framework) Web Application.
+This is an optional folder/file, in accordance to the deployment of Streamlit (Python Framework) Web Application documentation: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit Cloud), which allows you to set customised configurations or themings to the deployed Streamlit (Python Framework) Web Application.

 I do not know how to use this 'config.toml' file very proficiently, so this file is created by ChatGPT to set the dark theming to my 2 deployed Streamlit (Python Framework) Web Applications.